mikee47/ConfigDB/README.rst

 Unions
 ~~~~~~

-These are defined using the  `oneOf <https://json-schema.org/understanding-json-schema/reference/combining#oneOf>`__ schema keyword.
+These are defined using the  `oneOf <https://json-schema.org/understanding-json-schema/reference/combining#oneOf>`__ schema keyword, which defines an array of option definitions.

+Each definition can be defined using **$ref**.
+The name of the option will be taken from that definition, and can be overridden by adding a **title** keyword.
+Option definitions can also be given directly, in which case **title** is required.

 The *test* application contains an example of this in the *test-config-union.cfgdb* schema.
 It is used in the *Updates* test module.